scottyd8/ipc_sdk_android/README.md

-# Worldpay Integrated Payment Client for Android
+# Worldpay Integrated Payment Client for Android (Beta)

 ## Building the Sample Application
 The quickest way to see the Integrated Payment Client SDK in action is with the sample application.